puppetlabs/provision/README.md

 ### Docker

 Given an docker image name it will spin up that container and setup external ssh on that platform.
+For helpful docker tips look [here](https://github.com/puppetlabs/litmus_image/blob/master/README.md)

 provision